swanchain/python-swan-sdk/README.md

 ### Get Storage API Key

-To use the `swan-sdk`  `Storage` service, an Orchestrator API key is required.
+To use the `swan-sdk` Storage service, an Storage API key is required.

 Steps to get an API Key:

 - go to [MultiChain Storage](https://www.multichain.storage/home), and login/make account
-- I can't really do this since I am unable to get the key myself

 ### Using Swan